Hexagram 7 · ䷆

 Right action in the field depends on right delegation.

-The great ruler issues commands, establishes states, and grants families.
-Small men should not be employed.
+The great prince issues commands, Founds states, vests families with fiefs.
+Inferior people should not be employed.

 Small Image